 - Tie the strip into a bow and securely hand stitch in place behind the bow’s knot onto the left belt near the top of the third pleat.
 Place so the bow lays flat.

 NOTE: Why is the bow stitched on now rather than when the pillow panel is flat?
 The curvature of the pillow can vary based on your chosen pillow form.
 It’s important the bow be placed so it lays flat.
 If your pillow form is more or less rounded, the exact position may vary.
-The only way to tell the best placement is to stitch the bow in place after the form is in place.
+The only way to tell the best placement is to stitch the bow after the form is in place.

 Project Design: Alicia Thommas